mulaxn/COMP4300_Project/2025-11-04 - Proposal/README.md

 - **Ray Casting**: NPC vision will use ray casting in order to detect and attack the player.

+  ex.
+NPCs will spot the player if there isn't a solid object in the way.

 - **Gravity/Acceleration**: The player character, all NPCs, and possibly some special terrain will be affected by gravity (unless afflicted with a status affect/buff).

+  ex.
+Unless under the effect of anti-gravity, players and NPCs will logically fall downwards if there is no supporting tile underneath them.

 - **Camera/World View**: In addition to the player character's limited world view, players will be able to see a map with the full stage layout and their location within.

+  ex.
+A map that pops-up when a hotkey is pressed, and goes away when pressed again.

 - **Audio**: [Game Name] will *possibly* feature original music mixed with pre-made music and sounds that play when their respective entity is interacted with in numerous ways (health loss, death, etc.).

+  ex.
+The player hits an enemy NPC with a spell; the cast spell makes a noise and the NPC makes a noise as it takes damage.

 - **Assets**: [Game Name] will feature unique assets not previously provided in class.

+  ex.
+Pre-made asset packs available online in order to model terrain, NPCs, spells, etc.

 - **Options**: Players will be able to adjust game settings such as audio, difficulty level, and keybinds.